books, ecology, farm, future, holistic management, kangaroos, planning, revegetation, trees

 We’ve observed that the kangaroos follow a seasonal rhythm of converging on our property in numbers during the cooler, wetter months, before dispersing into smaller family groups as the weather warms and dries.
 During this time, they typically move into the neighbouring golf course, and because of the constant availability of fresh feed it is rare to see a female kangaroo without a joey.
 While most species of kangaroos typically prefer grass, the Western Grey is also noted as a browser of shrubs and seedlings.

 While we’ve theorised about whether kangaroos consciously maintain their preferred grassland environment by devouring every plant that might grow larger than a clump of phalaris, we’ve also worked to protect the plants as best we can.
 While the common corflute guards are ineffective against kangaroos, we’ve found these useful for maintaining some humidity and sheltering new seedlings through summer.
 We combine these with “mallee mesh” or other salvaged mesh, to provide protection from kangaroos for the first year or two.
-However, as soon as the seedlings reach the top of the guard, the kangaroos once again plough into it, necessitating a seemingly endless process of adding additional mesh storeys to the guards.
+Over time have found that the effective protection of seedlings costs around $3.50-$15.00 per tree, excluding specific fencing costs, and remains necessary for 3-4 years, a significant cost when planting an average of about 1000 new plants a year.
+However, as soon as the seedlings reach the top of the existing guard, the kangaroos once again plough into it, necessitating a seemingly endless process of adding additional mesh storeys to the guards.
 (We’ve recently discovered Rowan Reid’s tree guard concept and will look to trial this as well).

 When calculating the impact of kangaroos on pasture, many studies use the measure of “Dry Sheep Equivalent” (DSE), typically used to calculate stocking rates based on how many non-lactating ewes an animal is equivalent.
 These is much debate about how many sheep a kangaroo is equivalent to, with the most frequently used calculations varying from 0.2-0.7 DSE.
 With approximately 300 kangaroos grazing on Yarnauwi in 2016 and similar numbers again in 2017, this is the equivalent of anywhere from 60-210 sheep.
 A suggested maximum stocking rate for Yarnauwi in a good year is around 80-100 sheep.
 With kangaroos in these numbers, clearly any effort to allow pasture recovery through rotational grazing is undermined by kangaroos maintaining or even increasing the grazing pressure.
 Likewise, while livestock have been excluded from regeneration areas for five years, the persistent presence of kangaroos has prevented stabilisation of some erosive areas and challenged the regeneration of woodland.
 Indeed, while Eastern Greys and Red Kangaroos are considered to be grass specialists, the Western Grey Kangaroo’s diet is broader, including browse of trees and shrubs.